Safety is the responsibility of everyone in the department. Students, teaching assistants, staff and professors all share this obligation.

 The Laney-Manion Building Emergency Plan describes how to respond to hazardous situations such as fires, hazardous chemicals and dangerous individuals with guns.

-The Chemistry Department maintains a chemical hygiene plan designed to protect the health and safety of all who work in the department.
+The Chemistry and Biochemistry Department maintains a chemical hygiene plan designed to protect the health and safety of all who work in the department.
 In addition this plan designates best practices for storing and handling chemicals.

 Safety training is required of all UCA personnel responsible for supervising instructional laboratories including undergraduate teaching assistants.

 The American Chemical Society advocates for best practices in the laboratory and careful stewardship of chemical and equipment resources.
 It’s 2015 guidelines for ACS-approved programs emphasize this (p.
 18):

 “Approved programs need to promote a safety-conscious culture in which students demonstrate and apply their understanding of the concepts of safe laboratory practices… Students must undergo general safety instruction as well as lab-specific instruction before beginning undergraduate research.
 Classroom and laboratory discussions need to stress safe practices and should actively engage students in the evaluation and assessment of safety risks associated with laboratory experiences.”

 The ACS further supports best-practices in lab safety through its Division of Chemical Health and Safety.